rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

     This Program Is Free Software.
 You can redistribute it
     and/or modify it under the terms of the GNU General Public
-    License as published by the Free
-    Software Foundation, either version 3
-    if the License , or (at your option) any later version.
+    License as published by the Free Software Foundation, either version 3 of the License , or (at your option) any later version.

     This program is distributed in the hope that it will be useful,